fabric/fabric/sites/docs/tutorial.rst

     Group('web1', 'web2', 'web3').execute(upload_and_unpack)

-``Group.execute``, like its sibling methods, returns ``ResultSet`` objects; its per-connection values are simply the return values of the function passed in.
+``Group.execute``, like its sibling methods, returns ``GroupResult`` objects;
+its per-connection values are simply the return values of the function passed in.

 Addendum: the ``fab`` command-line tool